Femoon/tts-azure-web/README.md

 English / [简体中文](./README_CN.md)

 TTS Azure Web is an Azure Text-to-Speech (TTS) web application.
+Fine-tune the output speech results using Speech Synthesis Markup Language (SSML).
 It allows you to run it locally or deploy it with a single click using your Azure Key.

 Key Features:

-- Local and Cloud Deployment: Easily run the application on your local machine or deploy it to the cloud.
-- One-Click Setup: Simplified deployment process using your Azure Key.
-- Azure Integration: Leverages Azure's powerful TTS services for high-quality speech synthesis.
+- Supports selection of voice, language, style, and character.
+- Supports adjustments of speech speed, intonation, and volume.
+- Supports audio output download.
+- One-click deployment for both local and cloud environments

 This application is ideal for those looking to minimize setup while experiencing the full capabilities of Azure TTS.